redkite-labs/redkitecms-docs/book/pages-management.rst

 The home page option
 ~~~~~~~~~~~~~~~~~~~~
 The website's home page is the first page displayed when a user, that browses your website,
-does not require any specific page, for example http://alphalemon.com address.
+does not require any specific page, for example http://redkite-labs.com address.

 If you want that the page you are adding or editing will become the website home page,
 just check this option.

+When a page is to become the homepage of the site, you must select that page and check
-You cannot degrade the current home page, this means you cannot unchecked the **Home page**
+the **Home page** checkbox: you cannot degrade the current home page to work
-checkbox for the home page.
+out that job.

 The home page cannot be removed from the website, so, when you need to remove it,
 you must first promote another page as home.